Freddy10035/JobScout/README.md

 ## Usage

 To use this bot, simply run `main.py`.
-The output will be printed to the console and saved to your configures MySQL or PostgreSQL database.
+The output will be printed to the console and saved to your configured MySQL or PostgreSQL database.

 ## Dependencies

 This project requires the following dependencies:

-    beautifulsoup4
+- beautifulsoup4
-    requests
+- requests
-    mysql-connector-python
+- mysql-connector-python
-    psycopg2
+- psycopg2

 ## About